-I have had the pleasure of showing many friends and family this amazing landscape for a number of years, and in 2016 for the first time, I organised a tour of the bulb fields, especially for photographers from The Guild of Photographers.
+I have had the pleasure of showing many friends and family this amazing landscape for a number of years, and in 2016 and 2017, I organised a tour of the bulb fields, especially for photographers from The Guild of Photographers.

 “This was a fantastic few days away with like-minded creatives in a fabulously photogenic location.
 Charlie was a great guide who had planned everything out to the smallest detail.
 Although the weather didn’t always cooperate (we lost the opportunity for a balloon trip over the tulip fields), we never struggled for something to point our cameras towards.
 However, the stars of the tour were not the lines of colourful tulips, or the photogenic windmills, or the delightful meals, or refreshing coffee breaks, or pretty canals and wonderful architecture, but instead the 3 other people on the tour.
 Everyone shared, everyone laughed, everyone enjoyed and everyone left as friends.” - Ed Burrows

 "My first ever night/long exposure photography - and what a beautiful place to try it out - I couldn't have wished for more helpful and talented people to help - Charlotte was so encouraging and there was nothing she couldn't or wouldn't do to make our trip as comfortable and enjoyable as possible.
 Highly recommend this trip" - Nathalie Rouquette